 - Dry continental winds strip out haze, revealing Fuji in razor-sharp contrast.

-- Sunrise temps dip to −10°C, so pack down layers and hand warmers.
+- Sunrise starts at the lakes are bitterly cold, so pack warm layers and hand warmers.

-- Early April gives you sakura framing at Chureito Pagoda **if** you time it right.
+- Early April gives you sakura framing at Chureito Pagoda if you time it right; check our [sakura map](/sakura) for bloom dates.

-- Golden Week (late Apr-early May) crowds spike, but train frequency does too.
+- Golden Week (late April to early May) crowds spike, but train frequency does too.

-- **Late July-Aug:** typhoon season brings dramatic but unpredictable conditions.
+- Late July to August: typhoon season brings dramatic but unpredictable conditions.

-- If you are climbing, visibility at the summit can still be decent above the cloud deck.
-Check our forecast the night before.
+- If you are climbing, the summit can still poke above the cloud deck: see our [climbing guide](/blog/climbing-mount-fuji) and check the forecast the night before.

 ---

-**Pro tip:** Set your alarm, then check our live cams at [\#live-cam-feeds](https://isfujivisible.com/#live-cam-feeds) before you head out.
+**Pro tip:** set your alarm, then check our [live cams](https://isfujivisible.com/mt-fuji-live-cams) before you head out.

 ---